sass/node-sass/docs/api-doc.md

 ## ABI forward compatibility

 We use a functional API to make dynamic linking more robust and future compatible.
-The API is not yet 100% stable, so we do not yet guarantee ABI forward compatibility.
+The API is not yet 100% stable, so we do not yet guarantee [ABI](https://gcc.gnu.org/onlinedocs/libstdc++/manual/abi.html) forward compatibility.
 We will do so, once we increase the shared library version above 1.0.

 ## Plugins (experimental)

-Libsass can load plugins from directories.
+LibSass can load plugins from directories.
 Just define `plugin_path` on context options to load all plugins from the given directories.
 To implement plugins, please consult the [[Wiki-Page for plugins|API-Plugins]].

 ## Internal Structs